GoogleCloudPlatform/oozie-to-airflow/README.md

 Not all FS operations are currently idempotent.
 It's not a problem if prepare action is used in other tasks but might be a problem in certain situations.
-Fixing the operators to be idempotent requires more complex logic and support for Pig actions is missing currently
+Fixing the operators to be idempotent requires more complex logic and support for Pig actions is missing currently.

 Issue in Github: [FS Mapper and idempotence](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/175)